 - Engineering Education for Middle/High School Like No Other -

-Preparing students "today" for exciting careers in engineering.
+Preparing students "today" for a future in engineering.

 Teaching Theory, Application, and Career Skills.

 Workshops, Mentoring, Science Projects, Skype, Instruction, Curricula.